ReesMorrison/BlogThemes/content/blog/2021-03-14-chancehap/ChanceHap.md

 **Probability**:  When the possibilities can all be counted, the probability of a particular outcome can be calculated, such as rolling a six with a dice or [firing the one bullet of an otherwise empty chamber](https://themesfromart.com/blog/2021-03-14-chancedeerhunter/chancedeer/).
 That ratio of the number of specific outcomes (one six, one bullet) divided by number of total possible outcomes (six for both), is called a probability.
 The results will exhibit a mathematical distribution if the die is rolled or the trigger pulled (after spinning the chamber) several times.
 Similarly, we can calculate the odds that two people in a group of people share the same birthday.
 We understand and can explain the chance's statistical likelihood.

-For additional sub-themes aside from those drawn from a well-known painting, rock song, or movie, visit by blog on my Themes from Art project.  http://bit.ly/3sRXopI
+For more sub-themes that are not derived directly from the poem, rock song, painting, and movie covered individually in posts about Chance, enjoy these [additional subthemes](https://themesfromart.com/blog/2021-03-14-chanceadditional/chanceaddl/).

 Hardy’s poetic complains that he could withstand deliberate, inflicted unhappiness but less so brutal randomness – the continual sway of unpredictable events that permeates life.
 Where is the morality in living in a world dictated and buffeted by chance?